mpawlowski/chroma-xkb/README.md

 # chroma-xkb

 Script to provide more natural keys for a Razer Orbweaver Chroma in Ubuntu.
-Just run `./configure.sh` to remap the keys.
+Run `./configure.sh` to remap the keys.

 ## mappings